ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 If you're already using the Windows 10 Start menu, you can skip this step.

-(You need to set *"Corner preference"* to *"Not rounded"* as the theme automatically rounds the start menu and make it float)
+(You need to set *"Corner preference"* to *"Not rounded"* as the theme automatically rounds the start menu and makes it float)

 Installation:
 * Install [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher).
 * Open *"Properties (ExplorerPatcher)"* via the start menu or right-click the taskbar > *"Properties"*.
 * Go to *"Start menu"* > *"Start menu style"* > *"Windows 10"* > *"Restart File Explorer"*.

-## Theme selection
+## Bugs

-The theme is integrated into the mod, and can be simply selected from the mod's
-settings:

-* Open the *"Windows 11 Start Menu Styler mod"* in Windhawk.
-* Go to the *"Settings"* tab.
+* Group name text will appear as black on a black textbox when editing, causing readability issues.
+* Folder name textbox is not styled.
+* Holding the X button in the group name textbox will show a fake X icon.
-* Select the theme and save the settings.
+* Reveal effect might flicker around the start menu, and the 3D push effect is still present.
+* Items may not be aligned/centered correctly on higher DPIs.
+* User flyout can only show 4 users (5 or more will cause clipping).
+* *"Pinned tiles"* and *"All apps"* buttons will stick to the right side of the pane for a split second after the pane is dismissed.
+* When downloading an app from the Microsoft Store, the placeholder square of the downloading app is stretched.

+## Unsupported configurations/settings
+* Windows 10 (any versions).
+* Light mode.
+* *"Show accent color on Start and taskbar"* enabled.
+* Fullscreen start menu.
+* Languages other than en-US/UK.

 ## Manual installation

-The theme styles can also be imported manually.
+The theme styles can be imported manually.
 To do that, follow these steps:

-* Open the *"Windows 11 Start Menu Styler"* mod in Windhawk.
+* Open the Windows 11 Start Menu Styler mod in Windhawk.
-* Go to the *"Advanced"* tab.
+* Go to the "Advanced" tab.
-* Copy the content below to the text box under *"Mod settings"* and click *"Save"*.
+* Copy the content below to the text box under "Mod settings" and click "Save".

 <details>
 <summary>Content to import (click to expand)</summary>